MovingBlocks/TempDoc/GSOC.md

 Newest issues are listed first and may be shorter on detail than older ones.
 Difficulties and contacts are best estimates - please see the "How to get involved" section below.

+To get more information about GSOC including a calendar with submission deadlines please see https://www.google-melange.com

 # What is Terasology

 In short [Terasology's](http://terasology.org) goal is to make a heavily extensible voxel world game where actual gameplay can be defined in batches of modules.
 The engine is minimal, primarily serving to support modules of different kinds.
 Even systems that seem central to games in general, like a first person player, inventory, combat, and so on is here provided in modules instead and everything can be replaced with a customized version or disabled if not needed.